tjohann/my_gaming_playground/README.md

 dynamic_config:

+	- same like flying_astronaut_2 but using a more data driven approach

+object_fab:

-	- same like flying_astronaut_2 but using the object fab
+	- same like flying_astronaut_2 but using the object fab to generate all objects taken from config file